Sprinklr Service

 The situation is grim, but there is light at the end of the tunnel.
 Call center burnout can be combated and controlled with timely intervention and systemic changes at the agent, supervisor and executive levels.

 What gets defined gets managed.
-Let’s dig deeper into the concept of call center burnout, its origin, impact and solutions.
+So, let’s start by defining the concept of call center burnout, its origin, impact and solutions.
 Read on.

 What is call center burnout, really?